Charles Benton Digital Equity Champion Award2018 Nominations Are Closed

 Since joining the NTIA in 2009, Tseng has worked to increase broadband access and adoption in underserved communities throughout the United States.
 From 2009 to 2014, she managed a portfolio of local government and K-12 education grants for the Broadband Technology Opportunities Program.
 She was a major contributor to the Broadband Adoption Toolkit published by NTIA in 2013.
 She continues her work with NTIA’s BroadbandUSA program providing technical assistance to local and state governments that foster digital equity.
 Read More…

 Over nearly 20 years of public service in Seattle, David Keyes has used data to document community needs and direct programs, been committed to racial and social justice, and built a movement over time by engaging local elected officials, businesses, education partners, and community organizations in solutions.
 Read More…

 Eligibility for this award is limited to U.S. residents.
-NDIA Staff, Consultants and Directing Council Members are not eligible.
+NDIA Staff, Consultants and Board of Directors are not eligible.